-It’s on the other side of the Earth and I found an adventure tour that would take care of my hotels and transportation within the country.
+It’s on the other side of the Earth from my home in New York and I found an adventure tour that would take care of my hotels and transportation within the country.
 It also provided a variety of fun adventures from beaches to jungle trekking, bathing elephants to cooking classes.

 Having suddenly and tragically lost my husband I realized there is no time like the present to embrace life so I packed a bag and started a blog so my friends and family would know I was OK.